Martchus/syncthingtray/README.md

         * Awesome/qt5ct
         * Cinnamon
     * Wayland
+        * Plasma 5
+            * native "Plasmoid" works well
-        * Plasma 5 (native "Plasmoid" provided, positioning issues with Qt Widgets based version)
+            * for Qt Widgets based version see note below
     * Windows 10
     * macOS 10.14 Mojave
 * Can be shown as regular window if tray icon support is not available

+The Qt Widgets based version basically works under Wayland but there are positioning issues (see known bugs section).

 If you can confirm it works under other desktop environments, please add it to the list.